Male Chest Lift Options

 Liposuction Only for Patient with Good Skin Contraction

 The skin of younger male patients has a tremendous capability to contract once the bulk of the underlying breast is reduced.
-For this reason, except in cases of dramatic skin excess, Dr. Parker usually reduces the volume of the breast first, without removing any skin, even in patients with relative skin excess.
+For this reason, except in cases of dramatic skin excess, Dr. Parker usually reduces the volume of the breast first with chest liposuction, without removing any skin, even in patients with relative skin excess.

 Before & After: Chest Liposuction Only*